-- (1) The following drawings and documents associated with the hull air lubrication system and shipboard installation are to be submitted to the Society for approval. - (A) General arrangement of hull air lubrication system - (B) Documentation detailing the effect on Stability (where necessary, Refer to 203.) - (C) Piping diagram - (D) Details of air chamber and air injection hole - (E) Detail of distance piece - (F) Wiring diagram for hull air lubrication system - (G) Diagrams for the control, alarm and safety systems - (H) Investigation table of electrical load analysis (where necessary) - (2) Drawings and documents for reference - (A) Specification of hull air lubrication system - (B) Calculation of ventilation for installed place of hull air lubrication system
+The following drawings and documents associated with the hull air lubrication system and shipboard installation are to be submitted to the Society.

+- (1) Drawings and documents for approval - (A) General arrangement of hull air lubrication system - (B) Documentation detailing the effect on Stability (where necessary, Refer to 203.) - (C) Piping diagram - (D) Details of air chamber and air injection hole - (E) Detail of distance piece - (F) Wiring diagram for hull air lubrication system - (G) Diagrams for the control, alarm and safety systems - (H) Investigation table of electrical load analysis (where necessary) - (2) Drawings and documents for reference - (A) Specification of hull air lubrication system - (B) Calculation of ventilation for installed place of hull air lubrication system